chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 <div class='text'>

-Now Grayson doesn't live at North Junction, but he's very familiar with the area.
+Now, Grayson doesn't live at North Junction, but he's very familiar with the area.
 He's the caretaker for this private road and the only person that lives behind the locked gate full-time (him, his wife, and dogs).
 He drives the entire length of the road multiple times every day to clean up rocks, check on the houses, look for lost campers/rafters, and generally just keep his eyes open for stuff (like a lost dog named Baxter, for example).

-Grayson had seen Baxter Friday morning at a house along the road.
-He left some food out and gave us a call.
+Grayson called us because he had seen Baxter Friday morning at a house along the road.
+He left some food just in case the dog decided to come back.
 He then drove down past that house to North Junction because he suspected that Baxter might be heading down that way.
+The dog appeared to be following the road South.

-There was a couple from Portland staying down there for the weekend and he asked them to keep their eyes open.
-Grayson carried a copy of the "lost dog" flyer in his truck so he could show it to people.
+Nobody really lives at North Junction, but a couple from Portland was staying down there for the weekend and Grayson asked them to keep their eyes open.
+He carried a copy of the "lost dog" flier in his truck so he could show it to people.

-That night Baxter was spotted at North Junction - twice in the same day!
+That night the couple spotted Baxter at North Junction.
 Things were looking good.

 </div>